 The program is a bit like a crash course on the principles of leadership, covering each individual’s personal leadership style, conflict resolution, how to effectively create change, how to work with others more productively, and how to facilitate meetings.
 “I’m a big believer in strengths-based leadership, so we find out what their individual strengths are and help them recognize how theirs and others’ strengths contribute in different ways, as well as how they can utilize them together,” says Caroline.

-Christopher Nowlin (‘21) participated in the Emerging Leaders Program last year and is a Commissioner this year.
+Christopher Nowlin (‘21) participated in the Emerging Leaders Program his freshman year and was a Commissioner last year.
 “I want to succeed,” Christopher says.
-“I want to be great.
-I know that if I continue to work hard, I’ll be the best person that I want to be.”
+“I know that if I continue to work hard, I’ll be the best person that I want to be.”

 Caroline uses the students’ feedback to tailor the course offerings to topics of interest to them.
 “Some years they really want to learn about communication,” she says.
 “Some years they really want to learn about working with a group.
 It shifts according to the group that I have that year.”